Disability Policy Office

 Recent entrance and bathroom modifications at multiple field houses have enhanced access for wheelchair users and others with mobility limitations.

-All swimming swimming pools either have a portable lift, easy access stairs, a zero depth ramp or a combination of these amenities.
+All swimming pools either have a portable lift, easy access stairs, a zero-depth ramp, or a combination of these amenities.

-More than 40 fieldhouses feature fitness centers with at least two pieces of wheelchair accessible fitness equipment, and the Douglas Park Fitness Center is outfitted with a majority of wheelchair user-friendly equipment.
+More than 40 fieldhouses feature fitness centers with at least two pieces of wheelchair-accessible fitness equipment, and the Douglass Park Fitness Center is outfitted with a majority of wheelchair user-friendly equipment.